14 Credit Score Myths Debunked by a Finance Expert

 Keep balances low, pay on time, and let time do the rest.
 Small moves lead to big results.

-Now go take control of your credit and make it work for you.
+Now go take control of your credit score and make it work for you.